-Frank G. Mazzarella was appointed to the RVSA in 1992 and has served three terms as Chairman.
+Frank G. Mazzarella was appointed to the RVSA in 1992 and has served three terms as Chairman (1997, 2007 and 2011).
 He retired from the City of Rahway where he was the Superintendent and Director of Public Works and Engineering.
 Frank previously worked as an Environmental Analyst for the N.J.
 Turnpike Authority.
 Prior to that, he was Director of Sewer Utility for the Township of Bridgewater.
 He worked his way up from Design Engineer to Assistant Sewer Utility Manager, then to the Director's position.
-Frank is presently serving a third term as the Clark Township First Ward Councilman and has served as its Council President.
+Frank is presently serving a fifth term as the Clark Township First Ward Councilman and has served as its Council President.
 Additionally, Frank serves as a member of the Planning Board, served on the Volunteer Emergency Squad for eight years, was a member of the Zoning Board of Adjustment and is a Representative to the Union County Alliance Against Substance Abuse.
 He is a third Degree Knights of Columbus member and belongs to the Benevolent and the Protective Order of the Elks.

-Stephen D. Greet was appointed to the RVSA in October 2009 and served once as Chairman.
+Stephen D. Greet was appointed to the RVSA in October 2009 and served as the Authority's Chairman in 2014.
 A long-time resident of Garwood, Steve and his wife moved to the town in 1987 because it was the perfect tight-knit community in which to raise a family.
 He has a history of being active in the community, having served on the Garwood Planning Board for many years where he currently serves as Chairman.
 Steve was also a member of the Master Plan Committee, Coached and was President of Little League in Garwood for many years.
 Steve retired from the United States Postal Service after more than 40 years.
 Through the years, he's held a number of management positions ranging from Manager of Plant Maintenance, Headquarters Maintenance coordinator Facilities Activations of the ISC network, Manager Personnel for Northern NJ, and Manager of Vehicle Maintenance.
 Steve holds an Associates degree in Applied Science from the College of Staten Island and was a Certified Plant Maintenance Manager by the Association for Facilities Engineering.

 Robert M. Beiner was appointed to the RVSA in February 2018.
 Mr. Beiner has been a resident of Kenilworth since 2002.
 Robert has been an active community volunteer sitting on various municipal Committees, County Boards and is currently a member of the Kenilworth Board of Education.
 Robert is a graduate of Rutgers University and holds a management position at a worldwide medical company.